haesoljung04/cse15l-lab-reports/Week5LabReport.md

 ```
 > Explanation: the `grep -n` option allows use to search for a specific pattern in a file and print the line numbers of
 > the matching lines.
 This is useful because if we know the file that has a specific pattern like `Emperor` we are able
-> to get the exact line number in which it appears using this command.
+> to get the exact line number in which it appears using this command. <br />
 2.
 ```
 [cs15lwi23atp@ieng6-202]:skill-demo1-data:289$ grep -rn Hooters written_2